TravelByRocket/synodic-co/_posts/2022-04-08-get-extents-for-all-geopds.md

 ```

 ## List Missing Rectangles
-Some files don't give up their contents like the others and they will need to be process by hand later.
-We can get a list of the files with problems by runnign the script below.
+Some files don't give up their contents like the others, and they will need to be process manually later.
+We can get a list of the files with problems by running the script below.

 ```python
 # ListMissingLatLonExtent.py